 Select a routing mode.

-You can select Destination Routing Mode and Protected Data Flows.
-If the IPsec-VPN connection uses BGP, we recommend that you select Destination Routing Mode.
+Valid values: Destination Routing Mode or Protected Data Flows.
+If the IPsec-VPN connection uses BGP dynamic routing, we recommend that you select Destination Routing Mode.
 In this example, Destination Routing Mode is selected.

 Effective Immediately